 - There are some great restaurants down at Welches Beach – Surfer’s Café is delightful for casual dining, while Revellers Sports Bar is an interesting evening venue.

 2. Bridgetown – Where to Stay in Barbados on a Budget

 The capital of Barbados, Bridgetown is full of life throughout the year!
-The favourable climate means you’ll be certain to find buzzing events at any time of year.
+The favorable climate means you’ll be certain to find buzzing events at any time of year.
 It’s the only city on the island, but that doesn’t mean it is any less safe than the gated resorts.
-The centre is an important hub for history and culture, so even if you don’t choose to stay here, you should absolutely stop by.
+The center is an important hub for history and culture, so even if you don’t choose to stay here, you should absolutely stop by.

 Quirky Studio in Bridgetown: Cozy Idyll